understanding-astro/understanding-astro-book/ch2.md

 ##### Revisiting Slots

 If you want to easily add external HTML content to your component template, the `<slot />` element is your friend!
-Any child elements you include will be automatically rendered in the `<slot />` of a component.
+Any child elements you include will be automatically rendered in a component’s `<slot />`.

 <figure>
     <img src="images/ch2/slot.png" width="70%" alt="Extra white spaces in coloured text backgrounds." align="center">